How to Avoid Copyright Infringement

 While copyright protects actual documented work; content, images, music, etc…, it does not protect you from someone creating something based off of your idea.

-Copyright does not apply to things like names and titles as these may be duplicated coincidentally, or may be used in unrelated instances and are coincidental.
+Copyright does not apply to things like names and titles as these may be duplicated accidently, or may be used in unrelated instances and are coincidental.

 In terms of copyright, two different pieces of work can have the same title, as long as the content of those works are not copied, then it is not infringement.